Do Analysts Recommend You Should Buy Rayonier Advanced Materials Inc. (RYAM) Stock?

-On Monday, shares of Rayonier Advanced Materials Inc. (NYSE:RYAM) marked $1.02 per share versus a previous $1.12 closing price.
-With having a -8.93% loss, an insight into the fundamental values of Rayonier Advanced Materials Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-RYAM showed a fall of -73.44% within its YTD performance, with highs and lows between $0.90 – $15.66 during the period of 52 weeks, compared to the simple moving average of -70.71% in the period of the last 200 days.
+On Monday, shares of Rayonier Advanced Materials Inc. (NYSE:RYAM) marked $1.09 per share versus a previous $1.05 closing price.
+With having a 3.81% gain, an insight into the fundamental values of Rayonier Advanced Materials Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+RYAM showed a fall of -71.61% within its YTD performance, with highs and lows between $0.90 – $15.39 during the period of 52 weeks, compared to the simple moving average of -67.61% in the period of the last 200 days.

 Berenberg equity researchers changed the status of Rayonier Advanced Materials Inc. (NYSE: RYAM) shares from “Buy” to a “Hold” rating in the report published on October 16th, 2019.
 Other analysts, including Sidoti, also published their reports on RYAM shares.
 Sidoti repeated the rating from the previous report, marking RYAM under “Neutral” rating, in the report published on August 8th, 2019.
 Additionally, RYAM shares got another “Underperform” rating from BofA/Merrill.
 On July 12th, 2018, Berenberg Initiated an Buy rating and increased its price target to $25.
 On the other hand, RBC Capital Mkts Reiterated the “Outperform” rating for RYAM shares, as published in the report on May 30th, 2017.
 BofA/Merrill seems to be going bullish on the price of RYAM shares, based on the price prediction for RYAM.
 Another “Outperform” rating came from RBC Capital Mkts, providing a prediction for price target according to the report published in February 27th, 2017.